graevy/graevy.github.io/content/posts/roms.md

 [^13]: Keeping root means giving apps access to root.
 However, we don't want every app to have root access, so we control who gets what.
 However, android will still attempt to notify apps if the user has root access.
 Banking apps are notorious for refusing to work if android snitches on you.
 So we have to play this constant game of trying to hide the fact that we have root from android, which seems impossible, but then you remember, we have complete root access.
 Anyway, we've been winning this game for the past few years, but it was pretty dire like 5 years ago.

-[^14]:
-- `data` stores our user data; installed apps, settings, etc. we won't flash this, but guides may have you wipe it.
-- if wiping `cache` breaks something, it deserves to be broken.
+[^14]:<br>- `data` stores our user data; installed apps, settings, etc. we won't flash this, but guides may have you wipe it.<br>- if wiping `cache` breaks something, it deserves to be broken.
 You may also encounter `dalvik cache` or `ART cache`.
 These can also generally be safely wiped.
 Dalvik is the old VM that apps used to run in.
-ART (android runtime) replaced it a long time ago, instead generating bytecode from apps to load them faster.
-- `radio`: (or modem) some niche roms will want to flash it, particularly for carrier-locked phones.
-- `misc` mostly stores settings related to other partitions.
+ART (android runtime) replaced it a long time ago, instead generating bytecode from apps to load them faster.<br>- `radio`: (or modem) some niche roms will want to flash it, particularly for carrier-locked phones.<br>- `misc` mostly stores settings related to other partitions.
 I've never touched it.

 [^15]: I also usually sanity-check at [gsmarena](https://gsmarena.com) and search for my phone, and expand the network section like so:
 ![](https://media.githubusercontent.com/media/graevy/graevy.github.io/main/static/images/pixel-models.png)